 INTERNATIONAL TRAVEL TIPS – Part 2

-Question: What is adventure travel?
+Question: What is Adventure travel or Eco-Travel?

 Question: Suggest an exotic location of interest to African Americans.